Alleyne baronets

 The Alleyne Baronetcy, of Four Hills in Barbados, is a title in the Baronetage of Great Britain.
-It was created on 6 April 1769 for John Alleyne, Speaker of the Barbados House of Assembly.
-His grandson, the third Baronet, was President of the Steel and Iron Institute.
+The Alleyne family (like the Clement family, Codrington family, Drax family, and Terrill family) were amongst the 17th century colonisers of Barbados, but their Baronetage was created only on 6 April 1769 for John Alleyne who was a Barbadian politician and Speaker of the House of Assembly of Barbados from 1767 to 1797 except for a short period during 1771 and 1772.